anj-s/kdd2018/README.md

 * Download the GloVe pre-trained embedding from the [GloVe website](https://nlp.stanford.edu/projects/glove/).

+Verify Installation:

 * git clone https://github.com/anj-s/kdd2018.git

+* source activate <your-env>

-* Start the jupyter notebook by running "jupyter notebook"
+* Start the Jupyter notebook by running "jupyter notebook"

 * Verify that you can run Keras and TensorFlow by running the "Verify Installation" jupyter notebook.

-Please download the datasets in advance to avoid running into netowrk congestion issues.
+Please download the datasets in advance to avoid running into network congestion issues.